-I have always thought that was a really, really smart way to look at the end of a relationship.
+I have always thought that was a really, really smart way to look at a breakup.
 Why?
 Because, if you think about it, you got together with the person because you liked each other.
 If “like” is present and REAL, it will be there whether you are married, deeply in love, just dating, or broken up.

 I have no idea how your divorce turned out—if it was ugly, devastating, sad, angry, etc. but the fact that you are talking as friends is a great sign!

 So, let’s say “like” is there.
-Additionally, there are some other factors that could determine whether a divorced couple ends up being friends:
+Additionally, there are some other factors that could determine whether or not you can be friends with your ex:

-- Again, if anything horrendous was done in the marriage or divorce, there’s less of a chance.
+1. Again, if anything really, really bad was done in the marriage or divorce, there’s less of a chance.

-- If there are kids involved. (that could bring a couple closer to being friends because they are forced to see each other more)
+4. If there are children involved (that could bring a couple closer to being friends because they are forced to see each other more)

 One really big factor in being friends with your ex is TIME.
-I think it is difficult to be friends initially, because no divorce or break up ends hurt-free concerning either person.
-Undoubtedly, one or both are hurting.
-But as time goes by and the hurt fades, people move on and then I think a genuine friendship can develop. (again, only if there is “like.”)
+I think it is difficult to be friends initially, because no divorce or break up ends without a lot of hurt.
+Undoubtedly, one or both are devastated But as time goes by and the hurt fades, people move on and then I think a genuine friendship can develop.

-I will say that if you become friends with your ex, there has to be communication about what the friendship will be, and boundaries established, because it is easy to fall into the old patterns of the relationship, and the bottom line is, it isn’t the old relationship.
+I will say that if you become friends with your ex, there has to be communication about what the friendship will be, and boundaries established.
+For example, maybe talk about how comfortable you are going into each other’s houses.
+Or, what happens when one of you starts dating someone.

 Being friends with your ex is a beautiful thing, in my opinion, and a tribute to the relationship you once had.
 Some people think being friends with an ex is just too weird.
 Or, they carry bitterness and resentment way too much to go down that road.